MAPL-UFU/pnrd-docs/docs/pnrd-arduino.md

 ```
 The setup script performs these actions:

-* Installs rustup &mdash; rustup is an installer for the Rust programming language, which Libra Core is implemented in.
+* Installs rustup &mdash; rustup is an installer for the Rust programming language, which MAPL Core is implemented in.
 * Installs the required versions of the rust-toolchain.
 * Installs CMake &mdash; to manage the build process.
 * Installs protoc &mdash; a compiler for protocol buffers.